 The Honors Application Process

 - For students planning to do honors research their senior year, start planning during WSP of your junior year.
 If planning to start your thesis during WSP or Spring of your junior year, start planning at the beginning of the Fall semester of your junior year.
 See the list of Important Deadlines for Honors Research.

 - First step–Think about why you want to do honors research– what do you hope to gain from the experience?
 Is there a particular field of biology that interests you?
 Are there particular techniques you’d like to learn?

-- Look over the Research Showcase information for those faculty who are taking honors students for 2015-2016.
+- Look over the Research Showcase information for those faculty who are taking honors students.

 - Discuss your interests with all professors with whom you might like to work.
 Find out about the types of projects that might be available in their labs for you to work on.
 Start this process at least a few weeks before the application deadline.
 The Open House is a good place to get information as well.